 - A screw-on lid to survive accidental dropping or tossing in backpacks.

-- A stainless steel removable infuser.
+- A large stainless steel removable infuser.

 - Easy to take apart and clean.